 2026 Mercedes-Benz GLC with EQ Technology: engines and driving dynamics

 From launch there’s just one model available – the GLC 400 4Matic.
 It has two electric motors for a total of 483bhp and four-wheel drive as standard, along with a two-speed transmission that helps to improve efficiency at high speed.
-Maximum range is 443 miles, putting the GLC EQ among the top 10 cars with the longest range in the UK (as of September 2025), but short of the 500 miles offered by the forthcoming BMW iX3.
+Maximum range is an impressive 406 miles, but it falls short of the top 10 cars with the longest range in the UK.
+It's significantly down on its key rival, the all-new BMW iX3.
 The GLC EQ can be charged at a maximum rate of 330kW – enough to add 188 miles of range in 10 minutes, Mercedes says.

 Optional rear-axle steering is designed to make the GLC more stable at high speed and more manoeuvrable at lower speed.
 There’s also an optional air suspension system that uses Google Maps data to maintain a lower ride height (for enhanced efficiency) for as long as possible, and which responds to voice commands.